MBonny99/MBonny99/README.md

 Introduction:

-Dear Hiring Team,
+Dear User,

 Thank you for taking the time to visit my GitHub account!
 I am excited to introduce myself and showcase my work.
 My name is Marco, and I am a passionate programmer with 3 years of experience in FrontEnd and BackEnd development .
 I have a strong background in Python and Kotlin, and I am dedicated to delivering high-quality solutions.
-I'm also a Forex Trader and i love to make new strategy and indicator, I know some languages oriented for the Trading as PineScript or Mql5.
+I'm also a Forex Trader and i love to make new strategy and indicator, I know some languages oriented for the Trading as PineScript and Mql5.

 This ReadMe file serves as an overview of my GitHub account, highlighting my projects, contributions, and skills.
-I hope this will provide you with a comprehensive understanding of my abilities and the value I can bring to your team.
+I hope this will provide you with a comprehensive understanding of my abilities.
 Please feel free to explore my repositories and reach out to me if you have any questions or would like to discuss potential opportunities.

 **Projects:**